 The above is more than mere theory; it is backed by scientific evidence.
 A 2013 study* published in the European Journal of Clinical Pharmacology assessed the effect of food on the bioavailability of a single dose of THC/CBD spray.

 The team looked at what happened when a cannabinoid product was absorbed sublingually and then in the digestive tract after being consumed.
 They discovered that bioavailability was four times higher when taken after a meal, compared to being swallowed on a relatively empty stomach.
 It is important to note the study also showed that using the cannabinoid product with food delayed peak concentration of the cannabinoid in the blood by a couple of hours.

 Best Type of Food to Eat with CBD Oil

 It appears as if foods containing fatty acids and medium or long-chain triglycerides are your best bet.
 This is why so many CBD sellers include MCT oil in their tinctures.
-Fatty acids act as potent binding agents, and they are metabolized into pure energy by the liver.
+Fatty acids act as potent binding agents, and it metabolizes them into pure energy by the liver.
 As a result, your CBD does not go through the first pass metabolism process.
-Your body burns these fats and uses them, and the cannabidiol, immediately.
+Your body burns these fats and uses them, and cannabidiol, immediately.

-Therefore, if you decide to consume CBD oil with food, consider eating foods such as olives, coconut, sesame oil, soybeans, oily fish, meat, eggs, and avocados.
+Therefore, if you consume CBD oil with food, consider eating foods high in healthy fat.
+This includes things like olives, coconut, sesame oil, soybeans, oily fish, meat, eggs, and avocados.
 Yes, you can even feast on donuts!